-Create New Test Suite button.
-You will then see a form which you can complete to add the new test suite to the library.
-Once the form is submitted, the test suite will be immediately available to drill down in to so you can start linking test cases.
+To create a new test suite in the library, click on New button.
+Once the form is submitted, the test suite will be immediately available to start assigning test cases.

 You can also search the library for an existing test case, this will pre-fill the fields for you to save you time & effort when you only want to make small changes to an existing test case.

 The Code field is used to help with sorting & ordering test cases when displayed in projects & reports.